+Brad Poiriez Air Pollution Control Officer

+- 3. A non-resettable four-digit (9,999) hour timer shall be installed and maintained on this unit to indicate elapsed engine operating time.
+[District Rule 1160]

-Brad Poiriez Air Pollution Control Officer 4.
-Internal combustion engines with Facility ID/District permit numbers K-7(#B004699), K-3(#B004812), K-1(#B005021), K-4(#B005023), K-10(#B005027) shall not exceed the following emission standards:
+- 4. Internal combustion engines with Facility ID/District permit numbers K-7(#B004699), K-3(#B004812), K-1(#B005021), K-4(#B005023), K-10(#B005027) shall not exceed the following emission standards:

-(a) VOC (as CH4) 106 ppmv
+- (a) VOC (as CH4) 106 ppmv

-(b) NOx (as NO2) 125 ppmv
+- (b) NOx (as NO2) 125 ppmv

-(c) CO 4500 ppmv
+- (c) CO 4500 ppmv

 All ppmv limitations shall be referenced at 15 percent volume stack gas oxygen measured on a dry basis and averaged over 15 consecutive minutes.

 [District Rule 1160]

 5. The owner/operator shall conduct compliance tests at least once every twenty-four (24) months or 8760 hours of operation, whichever comes first in strict accord with the District's Compliance Test Procedural Manual commencing in 1999.
-These tests shall demonstrate compliance with the emission limitations listed in most recent District approved version of the Hinkley Compressor Station ECP) prepared pursuant to District Rule 1160 and as listed in condition 6 below.
+These tests shall demonstrate compliance with the emission limitations pursuant to District Rule 1160 and as listed in condition 5 below.
 [Rule 1160(E)(1)(b)]

 The owner/operator must submit a source test protocol at least thirty (30) days prior to the scheduled source test date for District review and approval, and the owner/operator must conduct all required compliance/certification tests in accordance with the District-approved test protocol.
 The owner/operator must notify the District a minimum of ten (10) days prior to the compliance/certification test date so that an observer may be present.
 The final compliance/certification test results must be submitted to the District within forty-five (45) days of completion of the test.
-All compliance/certification test notifications, protocols, and results may be submitted electronically to reporting@mdaqmd.ca.gov [District Rule 1160]
+All compliance/certification test notifications, protocols, and results may be submitted electronically to reporting@mdaqmd.ca.gov

+[District Rule 1160(E)(1)(c)]
-6. The owner/operator shall maintain a log for this equipment, which, at a minimum, contains the information specified below.
-This log shall be maintained current and on-site for a minimum of five (5) years and shall be provided to District personnel on request:(a) Inspections at least every quarter or every 2,000 hours of operation whichever is more frequent which includes:

-(i)Date of inspection;

-(ii) Records of testing;

-(iii) Date and a summary of any emissions corrective maintenance taken;

-(b) Quarterly fuel consumption;

-(c) Quarterly hours of operation;

-(d) Records of the occurrence and duration of each malfunction of operation and the actions taken to correct such malfunction of operation; [40 CFR 63.6655(a)]

-(e) Records of actions taken during periods of malfunction to minimize emissions in accordance with subpart 63.6605(b), including corrective actions to restore malfunctioning process and air pollution control (if any) and monitoring equipment to its normal or usual manner of operation; and

-(f) Records of each instance in which the emission and operating limitations are not met.
+- 6. The owner/operator shall maintain a log for this equipment, which, at a minimum, contains the information specified below.
+This log shall be maintained current and on-site for a minimum of five (5) years and shall be provided to District personnel on request: - (a) Inspections at least every quarter or every 2,000 hours of operation whichever is more frequent which includes: - (i)Date of inspection; - (ii) Records of testing: - (iii) Date and a summary of any emissions corrective maintenance taken; - (b) Quarterly fuel consumption; - (c) Quarterly hours of operation; - (d) Records of the occurrence and duration of each malfunction of operation and the actions taken to correct such malfunction of operation; [40 CFR 63.6655(a)] - (e) Records of actions taken during periods of malfunction to minimize emissions in accordance with subpart 63.6605(b), including corrective actions to restore malfunctioning process and air pollution control (if any) and monitoring equipment to its normal or usual manner of operation; and - (f) Records of each instance in which the emission and operating limitations are not met.
 [63.6640 (b)]